Special Guardianship Orders

 - Law Society Children Law Accredited Firm

 Special Guardianship Order Legal Advice: SGO Order Application & Removals

 A SGO, or Special Guardianship Order, is when a child is placed with someone who is not their parent.
 This person then becomes the child’s carer.
 The Special Guardianship Order does not take the parent’s parental responsibility away but gives parental responsibility to the guardian as well.

 The law surrounding such proceedings can be complex, and lead to delicate situations.
 Our experienced Special Guardianship Solicitors provide legal advice and support to childminders seeking a Special Guardianship Order.

 At Clifford Johnston, we pride ourselves on having an outstanding reputation.
 We recognise the challenges families may face and we can offer legal support to those looking to apply for a Special Guardianship Order.

 We know that legal processes can be stressful, and we will be with you every step of the way to give advice.
 Based in Greater Manchester, we offer legal advice to ensure you have the practical solutions you need when applying for a Special Guardianship.

 Get in contact – Our experienced solicitors are trustworthy and empathetic and will guide you through your options.

 What is Special Guardianship?

 A Special Guardianship is a formal court order which places a child or young person with someone permanently, but unlike adoption the child maintains ties with their birth family.
-An application is made to the court to assess the suitability of the proposed guardian and a report is carried out by the local authority.
+An application is made to the family court to assess the suitability of the proposed guardian and a report is carried out by the local authority.